Jahia/cs-work-in-progress-custom-preview/README.md

 # cs-work-in-progress-custom-preview
-The module is an attempt to create a preview mode that incorporate the "work in progress" status
+The module is an attempt to create a preview mode that does not show the content in "work in progress" status in the preview mode

 The custom edit mode configuration will add a new mode called "Advanced Preview (WIP)".
 This mode is based on the regular preview with an additional HTML filter.
 In preview, this filter will display the live version of piece of content flagged as 'work in progress'.